apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### June 8th, 2020: Apache Jackrabbit 2.20.1 released
+Apache Jackrabbit 2.20.1 is an incremental feature release based on and compatible with earlier stable Jackrabbit 2.x releases.
+See the [downloads](downloads.html#v2.20) page for more details.

 #### May 27th, 2020: Apache Jackrabbit Oak 1.30.0 released
 Apache Jackrabbit Oak 1.30.0 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.